Jambalaya Soup

 You can replace raw chicken pieces with leftover rotisserie chicken.

-You can also add other seafood like oysters, crayfish, etc to this recipe or totally skip adding any seafood if you are allergic to them or they are not your thing.
+You can also add other seafood, such as oysters, crayfish, etc., to this recipe or totally skip adding any seafood if you are allergic to it or it is not your thing.

-Sausage – Traditionally Andouille sausages are used to make Jambalaya soup as they give a very distinct smoky taste and texture to this soup.
-Andouille sausage is made of pork but I am not a major pork person so I used chicken sausages instead.
+Sausage – Traditionally, Andouille sausages are used to make Jambalaya soup, giving it a distinct smoky taste and texture.
+Andouille sausage is made of pork, but I am not a major pork person, so I used chicken sausages instead.
 You can use any spicy and smoky sausage you like.

-Vegetables – Onions, green bell peppers, and celery makes the base of Cajun and Creole cooking (also called Holy Trinity) and this soup is no exception.
+Vegetables – Onions, green bell peppers, and celery are the base of Cajun and Creole cooking (also called Holy Trinity); this soup is no exception.

 I like to add jalapeño for a spicy kick jalapeno.